 Kufic, in contrast, is tricky to teach and demands much participation and subtlety from the student, but as it is an approach rather than a visual formula, each student's work is then uniquely their own.
 As my teacher put it: "The return to Kufic is the return to the moment of first creation."

-You don't have to speak Arabic to work with khatt, and in fact this script is used for a number of languages including Persian and Urdu.
+To learn Arabic calligraphy, you don't have to speak Arabic.
+You can work with khatt, and in fact this script is used for a number of languages, including Persian and Urdu.
 But you do need a certain intimacy with the letters, so in this first tutorial, before starting to learn calligraphy or "beautiful writing", we need to learn writing itself.

 The Arabic and Latin alphabets originate in the same, Phoenician alphabet.
 They therefore have similarities (by and large the letters match, for instance), but they are also very different in other respects.
 Here are the features to be aware of, that a Western user may find most challenging: